 19. The Secretary stated that Annexure II of the Agenda item 6(i) covered proposals in relation to those goods where there were different rates of tax under the same Chapter.
 He stated that a Sub-Group of the Fitment Committee on Rate Rationalisation had examined the rate of tax Chapter-wise and suggested rationalisation of rates, wherever required.
 He invited Shri P.K.
 Mohanty, Consultant (GST), CBEC, to give some examples of classification related rationalisation.
-The Consultant (GST), CBEC, stated that it was desirable to keep same rate of tax on similar category of goods but there were certain anomalies in this regard which were Page 18 of 101 attempted to be corrected in Annexure II.
-He gave certain examples in this regard like: (i) dried vegetables and dried meat were exempt from tax but dried fish was taxable at the rate of 5%; (ii) spectacles and glasses for spectacles were chargeable to tax at the rate of 12%, but spectacle frames were chargeable to tax at the rate of 18%; (iii) curry powder was chargeable to tax at the rate of 5% but curry paste was taxed at the rate of 18%; (iv) cocoa paste was chargeable to tax at the rate of 5% whereas cocoa powder was chargeable to tax at the rate of 28%.
+The Consultant (GST), CBEC, stated that it was desirable to keep same rate of tax on similar category of goods but there were certain anomalies in this regard which were attempted to be corrected in Annexure II.
+He gave certain examples in this regard like: (i) dried vegetables and dried meat were exempt from tax but dried fish was taxable at the rate of 5%; (ii) spectacles and glasses for spectacles were chargeable to tax at the rate of 12%, but spectacle frames were chargeable to tax at the rate of 18%; (iv) cocoa paste was chargeable to tax at the rate of 5% whereas cocoa powder was chargeable to tax at the rate of 28%.
 He stated that it was desirable to have one rate of tax for similar types of goods as this would make assessment easier and reduce classification disputes.